 - Deficient fertility management resulting from weed pressure and timing

-Always follow the Aggressor AX label, including these critical success factors:
+Always follow the Aggressor AX label, including these critical success factors

-Watch the weather.
 Do not apply Aggressor AX when temperatures are expected to be below 32°F — 5 days before and 5 days following application date — ideally making applications when nighttime lows are above 40°F.

-Watch your wheat.
 Only apply Aggressor AX when wheat and grassy weeds are actively growing.
 Accumulating positive growing degree days (heat units) reduces the chance of crop response.
 And:

 - Apply Aggressor AX herbicide to CoAXium wheat between the 4 leaf and prior to jointing stage (jointing stage of growth defined as 1st node extending up from the soil line).